nitin42/React-Web-AR/README.md

 ## When can I expect the beta/initial release?

-I'm working really hard on this and want to make WebAR a reality.
+I'm working really hard on this and want to make WebAR with React a reality.
 This space (AR) is vast and I am still experimenting every possibility.

 Follow me on Twitter for more updates at [NTulswani](https://twitter.com/NTulswani).